 You can extend Hive through user-defined functions (UDF).
 Use a UDF to implement functionality or logic that isn't easily modeled in HiveQL.

 Declare and save a set of UDFs by using the UDF tab at the top of the Hive View.
 These UDFs can be used with the Query Editor.

-After you've added a UDF to the Hive View, an Insert udfs button appears at the bottom of the Query Editor.
-Selecting this entry displays a drop-down list of the UDFs defined in the Hive View.
+An Insert udfs button appears at the bottom of the Query Editor.
+This entry displays a drop-down list of the UDFs defined in the Hive View.
 Selecting a UDF adds HiveQL statements to your query to enable the UDF.

-For example, if you have defined a UDF with the following properties:
+For example, if you've defined a UDF with the following properties:

 Resource name: myudfs

 Resource path: /myudfs.jar

 Using the Insert udfs button displays an entry named myudfs, with another drop-down list for each UDF defined for that resource.
 In this case, it's myawesomeudf.
 Selecting this entry adds the following to the beginning of the query:

 add jar /myudfs.jar; create temporary function myawesomeudf as 'com.myudfs.Awesome';